11 Jun

 11Jun

 A comeback that none of us quite expected.
-When Blur announced that they were playing Wembley Stadium in the Winter of 2022 people were shocked.
-However they'd done huge reunion shows before.
-When they announced ‘The Ballad of Darren’ and gave the world ‘The Narcissist’ on the 18th May 2023.
-It was quite a nice surprise.
+When Blur announced they were playing Wembley Stadium in the winter of 2022, people were shocked.
+However, they had pulled off huge reunion shows before, so many were cautiously optimistic.
+Then, when they announced 'The Ballad of Darren' and released the lead single ‘The Narcissist’ on May 18th, 2023, it was a genuinely pleasant surprise.

 Thank you for reading x